Records for safeties in football: Free kick strategy

 On November 1, 2020, the Dallas Cowboys trailed the host Philadelphia Eagles 21-9 after an Eagles touchdown with 5:18 remaining.

 With third-string quarterback Ben DiNucci in the game, the Cowboys' next three plays lost 12 yards, resulting in a 4th-and-22 from their own 11-yard line.
 Needing two scores to win the game and with a challenging fourth down to convert, the Cowboys chose to execute an intentional safety for the strategic purpose of using the ensuing free kick as an onside kick.

 Long snapper L. P. Ladouceur purposefully snapped the ball over the head of Chris Jones and through the back of the end zone, giving the Eagles a 23-9 lead.
 On the following free kick, kicker Greg Zuerlein attempted an innovative onside kick.
 He punted the ball short and very high in the air.

 The Eagles failed to catch the ball on the fly, resulting in a huge bounce and a scramble for possession; ultimately, the Eagles recovered and won the game 23-9.

 Completed pass for a safety

 On September 26, 2021, the Miami Dolphins led the Las Vegas Raiders 14-0 late in the first quarter.

-After an A. J. Cole III punt was downed at the Dolphins one-yard line by Raider Zay Jones, the Dolphins' first play from scrimmage was a designed swing pass to the left flat thrown by Jacoby Brissett to Jaylen Waddle, who caught the pass approximately two yards behind the goal line in his own end zone, but was immediately tackled by Raiders cornerback Casey Hayward for a safety.
+After an A. J. Cole III punt was downed at the Dolphins' one-yard line by Raider Zay Jones, the Dolphins' first play from scrimmage was a designed swing pass to the left flat thrown by Jacoby Brissett to Jaylen Waddle.
+Waddle caught the pass approximately two yards behind the goal line in his own end zone, but was immediately tackled by Raiders cornerback Casey Hayward for a safety.

 According to Pro-Football-Reference.com, this was the first safety in NFL history on a completed pass that did not include a penalty or fumble on the play.
 The safety earned the Raiders their first points en route to a 31-28 victory in overtime.